This

 Configuration.
 Select the configuration object with the relevant Skylar One and ServiceNow credentials to align with this application.
 You cannot edit fields that are populated by the configuration object.
 Required.

 The region field (along with other fields related to user names and passwords) is populated by the configuration object you aligned with this application.
-The region value must match the value in the Skylar One Region field in ServiceNow.
 If you need to update this value, you will need to define the region variable in the configuration object that is aligned with this application, or align a different configuration object that has the correct region value.

 -